bridgecrew-perf7/deploying-laravel-app-stage3-simple-with-ansible-terraform-deploy/README.md

 1. You have a server.
 1. In this example and future ones, we'll be deploying to [DigitalOcean](https://m.do.co/c/179a47e69ec8) but the steps should mostly work with any servers.
-1. The server is running Ubuntu 20.04
+1. The server is running Ubuntu 20.04 or Kubernetes cluster.
 1. You have SSH key pair.
 1. Needed to log into your server securely.
 1. You have a Domain Name, and you can add entries to point to the server.